 Youth Evaluators — Examining the financial, political, social and cultural effects of science, policy and institutions, youth evaluators can see things adults cannot.
 Its important to understand the differences in their viewpoints, and the possibilities of different approaches.

-Tools for Youth Engagement through Evaluation
+Tools for Youth + Social Change through Evaluation

 Training — Learn how to evaluate for quality, culture, experience and attitude is part of what it takes to become effective youth evaluators.
 Further, young people can learn how evaluation affects programs, builds outcomes and supports transformation.